 Why are cruciate ligament injuries in dogs so common?

-Dogs that have unfortunately been involved in a car accident may also have injury to its ACL.
+Dogs that have unfortunately been involved in a car accident may also have injury to its CCL.
 The extreme twisting of the leg or pressure on the knee joint may result in a rupture of the cruciate ligament.